Specific Objectives

 Inverse or Indirect Variation

-So the formula for inverse or indirect variation is:
+The formula for inverse or indirect variation is:

-Inverse Variation Word Problem:
+Inverse Variation Word Problem

-The value of yvaries inversely with x, and y = 4 when x = 3.
-Find xImage From EcoleBooks.comwhen y = 6.
+The value of y varies inversely with x, and y = 4 when x = 3.
+Find x when y = 6.

-The problem can also be written as follows:
+This can also be written as:

 Image From EcoleBooks.com

-Product Rule Method:
+Product Rule Method

 Image From EcoleBooks.com

-Inverse Variation Word Problem:
+Inverse Variation Word Problem

 For the club, the number of tickets Moyo can buy is inversely proportional to the price of the tickets.
 She can afford 15 tickets that cost $5 each.
-How many tickets can she buy if each cost $3?
+How many tickets can she buy if each costs $3?

 Let’s use the product method: